reinhart1010/nix/docs/zh/common/mv.md

     icon: bi bi-globe
 ---

-This entry is very new in the [tldr-pages](https://github.com/tldr-pages/tldr) project, hence translation data is currently unavailable for a while.
+### Outdated Translation
+This entry is currently considered outdated and its contents may not be up-to-date with other translations.

+Please considering fixing this issue by contributing to the [tldr-pages](https://github.com/tldr-pages/tldr) project directly.

+<a class="btn btn-primary" href="{{ site.url }}/en/common/mv.html">View original (English) version</a>
+<a class="btn" href="https://github.com/tldr-pages/tldr/blob/main/CONTRIBUTING.md">Contributing Guidelines</a>

 <hr># mv